 Lived and worked in Jerusalem until 2003, when he and his wife, Rachel, moved to Netanya.
 Although officially retired, continued to do free-lance translation work, from Hebrew to English, until the end of 2014.

-Has 4 children, 19 grandchildren (seven of whom are now married) and, as of this writing (September 2017), 17 great grandchildren.
+Has 4 children, 19 grandchildren (eight of whom are now married) and, as of this writing (November 2017), and 18 great grandchildren.

 Had been interested in photography when younger, and even had a darkroom in the attic once upon a long time ago, but children and mortgages took priority over what was then an expensive past-time.
 In 2008, took a short introductory course in digital photography and, ably inspired by Rachel, a social worker and artist, hasn't looked back since.
 Has been taking courses and participating in photo workshops since then.

 Together, he and Rachel have found that pointing the camera lens in various directions leads to trips in and outside the country, many to places they would otherwise never have thought of visiting.
 Photography thus gives a whole new dimension to the so-called "golden years", injecting them with new life and renewed interest.